Second charge loans

 Much like your first mortgage, the amount you can borrow on a second charge mortgage will depend on the income of your business and the amount of capital you have in the property.
 As it is a second loan against a property, the total amount a lender offers will be lower than the original amount you have a mortgage for.

-A business owner looking for finance to inject into his business for growth.
+An example scenario would be: A business owner looking for finance to inject into his business for growth.
 He'd been declined for unsecured loan funding due to not having a full set of accounts.
 A second charge loan would therefore be ideal as he could use the equity in his residential (or in any other assets he owns).
 The minimum amount you can borrow on a second charge is £50k.
 If you’re looking for funding options at this amount, there are plenty of other loans to consider.

 Ultimately, the amount you can borrow as a business will depend on you meeting the lender's criteria and terms and conditions.